Welcome to Sowenna!

-Sowenna, is an ‘inclusive Key Stage 2 class’ with high expectations and is made up of an enthusiastic, inquisitive, friendly, and sociable group of pupils who all enjoy the challenge and excitement of learning!
-They are supported by a dedicated and knowledgeable class team made up of two teachers; Sue Durrant (Monday to Thursday) and Caroline Jewell (Friday) and two experienced teaching assistants.
-The class team liase and work closely with a team of outside agency professionals who hese include: Physiotherapists, Occupational Therapists and Speech & Language Therapists.
-Sowenna class enjoys and embraces the opportunities that they have to frequently participate alongside their Illogan School peers both socially and academically ensuring the inclusive vision and progress of the joint school ethos of ‘Two schools, one community’.
+Sowenna is an ‘inclusive Key Stage 2 class’ with high expectations and is made up of an enthusiastic, inquisitive, friendly, and sociable group of pupils who all enjoy the challenge and excitement of learning!
+They are supported by a dedicated and knowledgeable class team consisting of their class teachers Sue Durrant (Monday to Thursday) and Sam Murray (Friday) along with two experienced teaching assistants, Dani & Zoe not forgetting Jenny our lunchtime support assistant.
+The class team liaise and work closely with a team of outside agency professionals who set personalised targets to further support the pupils' learning, communication and physical needs.
+These include: Physiotherapists, Occupational Therapists and Speech & Language Therapists.
+Sowenna class enjoys and embraces the opportunities that they have to frequently participate alongside their Illogan School peers both socially and academically, ensuring the inclusive vision and progress of the joint school ethos of ‘Two schools, one community’.

 We love the challenge of learning and the experience of learning both in our vibrant classroom and beyond.
-At Curnow Lower school we access a range of learning environments which support and vary our learning opportunities.
+At Curnow Lower School we access a range of learning environments which support and vary our learning opportunities.
 Additionally, we also participate in activities within the local community.
 These currently include our weekly class riding sessions with the RDA at Chiverton Riding Stables and our swimming sessions at Carn Brea Leisure Centre.
 Getting ‘out and about’ in the local environment, socialising and making new friends are activities that we all favour, benefit from and really, really enjoy!
 The pupils in Sowenna class are a joy to teach and they are a real credit to Curnow School.
-The close friendships that Sowenna’s pupils have already made with their peers and the staff from Illogan school is a positive step in the right direction of successfully removing barriers to learning and uniting the visions of both schools to Aspire, Believe, Create and Dazzle through Creative environments, inspired learning and valued relationships of the pupils from Curnow and Illogan school.
+The close friendships that Sowenna’s pupils develop with their peers and the staff from Illogan School is a positive step in the right direction of successfully removing barriers to learning and uniting the visions of both schools to "aspire, believe, create and dazzle through creative environments, inspired learning and valued relationships".